cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/assignment-8.md

 It is useful to understand these aspects of the Decision Analysis paradigm because they provide insight into some fundamental concepts, such as:

-1)  "Second-best" choice are often best in fact -- that is, strategies that perform well over many possible scenarios are very often better than plans or designs that are optimal for any specific scenario ;
+1)  "Second-best" choice are often best in fact -- that is, strategies that perform well over many possible scenarios are very often better than plans or designs that are optimal for any specific scenario;

-2)  As we manage a system over time, it is important to revise estimates of uncertainties -- and and adjust plans accordingly ; and
+2)  As we manage a system over time, it is important to revise estimates of uncertainties -- and and adjust plans accordingly; and

 3) I New information can have great value, in terms of improving plans and designs, and managers should actively consider the value of obtaining more information before making absolute commitments to particular policies.